jyp/boon/README.md

 Usage
 -----

-You can jump-start by reading the cheat sheet ([colemak](https://github.com/jyp/boon/blob/master/colemak.pdf), [qwerty](https://github.com/jyp/boon/blob/master/qwerty.pdf)) directly, but reading through the tutorial is highly recommended:
+You can jump-start by reading any of the cheat sheets ([colemak](https://github.com/jyp/boon/blob/master/colemak.pdf), [qwerty](https://github.com/jyp/boon/blob/master/qwerty.pdf)) directly, but reading through the tutorial is highly recommended:

     M-x boon-tutorial

-(You'll get the version of the tutorial adapted to the frontend you have activated, qwerty or colemak.)
+(You'll get the version of the tutorial adapted to the layout-frontend you have activated, qwerty or colemak.)

 Configuration
 -------------